jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 significantly wet (hard rain, swimming and so on).
 Only armour types with rigid pieces (scalemail, banded, plate and so on) can be carved or sculpted from coral.

-Dwarfen Cinder: Named after one of the most common blacksmith-centric races in mythic lore, ‘Dwarfen’ cinder is really just armour made from over-tempered metal ore.
+**Dwarfen Cinder**: Named after one of the most common blacksmith-centric races in mythic lore, ‘Dwarfen’ cinder is really just armour made from over-tempered metal ore.
 It is vastly heavier than common metals and alloys, and is very resistant to physical damage.
 However, it is terribly brittle and has been known to shatter like glass when